 It takes time to do this well, so let’s start now.

-Step 1: November Focus: Annual Company Review – include everyone in your company.
+Step 1: November Focus: Annual Company Review – include ALL employees.

 - Do an annual company survey to get everyone’s input so we can enroll all stakeholders and show our respect for their participation.
 Support: Debbie Rust, PH: 630-469-0592, Email: firstname.lastname@example.org.
 Debbie can help you: